opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 list of export options under **Client Install Packages**.

 Import the hostname-udp-1194-ios-config.ovpn file into OpenVPN for Android.
-Clicking on the file should be enough to get it imported.
+Clicking the file should be enough to get it imported.
 When asked for an application to open the file with, select OpenVPN for Android.

 -----------------------------